 General descriptions of these natural communities are available at Florida Natural Areas Inventory through links at the start of each community.
-The following describes the specific condition of the natural community at the Buffer Preserve.
+The following describes the specific condition of the natural community at the St. Joseph Bay Buffer Preserve.

-Basin Swamp - The buffer preserve contains 137 acres of basin swamp, much of which borders Depot Creek.
+Basin Swamp - The buffer preserve includes 137 acres of basin swamp, much of which borders Depot Creek.
 The basin swamps are found only within four of the resource management zones.
 These areas remain wet throughout the year unless there is an extreme drought.
-The last extreme drought allowed access into these wet areas, and a couple of fire lines were installed.
-These firelines have become ditches that hold water and are very problematic to the sheet flow movement through this area.
+The last acute drought allowed access into these wet areas, and a couple of fire lines were installed.
+These fire lines have become ditches that hold water and are very problematic to the sheet flow movement through this area.
 Restoration efforts are on hold within these areas because of the current wet conditions.

-Beach Dune - The buffer preserve has one acre of beach dune adjacent to the Gulf of Mexico.
+Beach Dune - The buffer preserve has 1 acre of beach dune adjacent to the Gulf of Mexico.
 Most of this dune community is in good condition although this land is starting to see the negative effects of population increase.
-The dune community is starting to get trash washing up on its shore line and blowing into the dunes, along with unauthorized public trails.
+Trash is starting to wash up on the shoreline and blowing into the dunes, There also are unauthorized public trails.
 Management efforts are underway to curb some of the negative effects and help restore this beautiful beach dune community.
 There have been numerous sightings of a range of wildlife such as bald eagle, an assortment of migratory birds and different land animals all inhabiting this small piece of land.

 Coastal Grassland - The buffer preserve contains four acres of coastal grasslands within its boundaries on the St. Joseph Peninsula.
 The coastal grassland is in good maintenance condition.
 This community is bordered by the St. Joesph Bay Aquatic Preserve's canoe/kayak launch road to the southeast and is protected by a fence.
 St. Joseph Bay storm surges do wash over the community during large tropical storms, creating small areas of bare sand, but the coastal grasslands recover quickly.

-Depression Marsh - The buffer preserve contains approximately 68 acres of this natural community.
+Depression Marsh - The buffer preserve includes about 68 acres of this natural community.
 These communities are scattered throughout the buffer preserve.
 Most of this community is in good condition and has greatly benefited from prescribed fire.
 The rest of this community has no fire history, although progress is being made.
-Most of the community is in good condition, and maintenance efforts are underway.
+Most of the community is in good condition and maintenance efforts are underway.
 Rare plants found on preserve lands include Elliott's croton and white meadow-beauty, and more may return or be discovered after further restoration and additional surveys.

 Dome Swamp - Dome swamps are scattered throughout the buffer preserve.
 Most of this community is in good condition and has greatly benefited from prescribed fire and the installation of low water crossings that have improved the hydrology immensely.
 The rest of this community has no fire history, although progress is being made.
 Non-native invasive species of particular concern include Japanese climbing fern and Chinese tallow.

-Shrub Bog - The preserve contains 556 acres of shrub bog.
+Shrub Bog - The buffer preserve contains 556 acres of shrub bog.